Experts Of Opinion River’s Embankments Are Well Past Use-By Date

 The embankments were built at a time when planners believed rivers could be ‘‘controlled’’.

 These experts say integrated management is the best bet to avoid a repeat of this year’s destruction. ‘‘The time to act is now.
-Before the next monsoon, we must begin to know what the river is doing,’’ says Sinha, who has a PhD from Cambridge on sedimentology in the Kosi plains.
+Before the next monsoon, we must begin to know what the river is doing,’’ says Sinha, who has a PhD from

 These data can be used for computer simulation of the Kosi flow and ultimately lead to a predictive model for the river. ‘‘The idea is to map out the problem areas.
 These may not lie at the site of the breach but be upstream,’’ says Sinha.